grafana/alloy/docs/sources/tutorials/logs-and-relabeling-basics.md

 If you run {{< param "PRODUCT_NAME" >}} and navigate to [http://localhost:3000/explore][], you can see the `os` label on the metrics.
 Try querying for `node_context_switches_total` and look at the labels.

 Relabeling uses the same rules as Prometheus.
-You can always refer to the [prometheus.relabel rule-block][] documentation for a full list of available options.
+You can always refer to the [`prometheus.relabel rule-block`][prometheus.relabel rule-block] documentation for a full list of available options.

 {{< admonition type="note" >}}
 You can forward multiple components to one `prometheus.relabel` component.
 This allows you to apply the same relabeling rules to multiple pipelines.